 Scholarship Overview

-As part of the Provost's initiative to foster a Culture of Continuous Improvement, UC Davis is to offer scholarship funding for staff to develop process improvement skills that deliver tangible, campus-wide benefits.
+As part of the Provost's initiative to foster a Culture of Continuous Improvement, UC Davis is proud to offer scholarship funding for staff to develop process improvement skills that deliver tangible, campus-wide benefits.

 The Lean Six Sigma Green Belt course is a hands-on, instructor-led training program delivered by UC Davis Continuing and Professional Education.
 Participants will complete a process improvement project that generates a minimum of $10,000 hard or soft savings for the university.
 Scholarships are available to cover course fees for eligible UC Davis employees.